ThomasBleijendaal/terraform-xml-merger/README.md

 ## TODO

-- [ ] named values support (separate provider that first checks if the named value exists)
+- [ ] named values support (separate provider that first checks if the named value exists) -> postfixed named values probably not the best
+- [ ] named values + depends on important for policy deployment -> dynamic postfixed named values will resolve catch-22, so solution has merit
+- [x] white space in policy xml causes changes, which should be avoided
+- [ ] named value deletion is very catch-22

 ## Xml Merger Terraform Provider